StefanKroon/mamba/README.md

 # My personal MAMBA remake (1997)

 When I was 17 years old, I made my own implementation on MS-DOS of one of my favorite games, [Mamba](https://nl.wikipedia.org/wiki/Mamba_(spel)) (made by Bert Uffen).
-Mamba is a snake-like video game with over [200](https://www.mobygames.com/group/3173/snake-variants/sort:date/page:1/) different variants.
-I used Turbo C++ from Borland for coding, compiling and building the game.
+Mamba is a snake-like video game.
+I used Borland Turbo C++ (version 3.0) for coding (IDE) and compiling the game.

 I found the game on a old hard disk with file timestamps still preserved.
 I have been creating two variants of the game.
 The first one is an as-close-as-possible copy, called MAMBAS.
 It was finished in June 1997.
 The second version was a variant with cheat codes in it.
 It is called MAMBAC.
 It was completed in December 1997.